 “By giving people a window into its workings, a company can show it has a sound process that it’s adhering to,” writes Julia Kirby in the Harvard Business Review

 .
 “The greater the transparency, in other words, the greater the trust.”

 A recent survey found that networking and making industry connections is a key reason people attend events.
 Why not facilitate that process for them?

 Develop an online community of users that allow groups of attendees to connect before your event.
 With this community, it’s easy for like-minded individuals to find each other and organize face-to-face meeting when they’re at your event.
-This can be accomplished via social media with a LinkedIn group, for example, or even a designated event app.
+This can be accomplished via social media with a LinkedIn group

 During the Event